MATTMCCA/Heliotrope/log/README.md

 I still really want a better case, and I may redo the top plate, the keyswitches are a bit lose.
 This is still all hearsay, my main objective is to get a working unit so a can "release" the build files.
 The upper case frame is almost un-manufacture-able as is.
 I'm also rethinking the power plane for the LED's its wayyyy thinner than I would have liked, its around 10mills.

 I'm also rethinking the purple, the keycaps seem a bit girly, I may replace them for black.
 I should also paint / polish the switch plate, its pretty industrial looking. .....OR!
 BLUE IT!
 I might actually do that. that would be kinda sweet.

+# Log 009

+I just got a new toy in the mail, see photo 29.
+The YiHUA 853A by itself did not get hot enough to melt my low temp paste (< 200C).
+So I'm bummed, it still dose a great job a heating the board, I just wish it got hotter.